-The NHR regime was created to concede a special tax condition for foreign people who decide to live in Portugal and also meet the requirements of the program.
+The NHR regime was created to grant special tax conditions for foreigners who decide to reside in Portugal and meet the requirements of the program.

-Also, professionals classified as highly qualified workers (according to the law) who decide to move to Portugal and develop their jobs in this country will be able to pay less income tax, at the rate of 20%.
+Also, highly qualified professionals who decide to move to Portugal and work in this country can be taxed at the 20% flat rate.

 How much will I have to spend on the process?

-Other than the payment of legal assistance for this procedure and also for the acquisition of the property (for information related to the costs of purchasing a property, click here), the applicant must make the following payments:
+Other than the legal assistance and the acquisition of the property (for information related to the costs of purchasing a property, click here), the applicant must make the following payments: